dart-lang/site-www/src/_guides/language/extension-methods.md

 Unnamed extensions are visible only in the library where they're declared.
 Since they don't have a name,
-there is no way to explicitly apply them to resolve [API conflicts](#api-conflicts).
+they can't be explicitly applied to resolve [API conflicts](#api-conflicts).

 <?code-excerpt "extension_methods/lib/string_extensions/string_apis_unnamed.dart (unnamed)"?>